shreyacupcake/poc/README.md

 ```
 ## You will be prompted to:

-- Select a Database: Choose from the available databases defined in Configurationfile.json.
+1. Select a Database: Choose from the available databases defined in Configurationfile.json.
-- Enter Additional Information:
+2. Enter Additional Information:
-  -- For NVD: Provide the year for which you want to fetch data.
+    a.
+For NVD: Provide the year for which you want to fetch data.
--- For Vulners: Provide the vulnerability ID to fetch specific details.
+    b.
+For Vulners: Provide the vulnerability ID to fetch specific details.
--- For CVE: Fetch data from the provided CSV URL.
+    c.
+For CVE: Fetch data from the provided CSV URL.